-I realized that I was nothing at that moment, but the doubt that haunts all of the humanity; the one that makes us think before smiling at a stranger; the one stops us from saying a kind word or extend a helping hand.
+I realized that I was nothing at that moment, but the doubt that haunts all of humanity; the one that makes us think before smiling at a stranger; the one that stops us from saying a kind word or extending a helping hand.
 It had to die; I had to kill it and now was the time.

 While the incident in itself was trivial, something that I would have brushed aside on any normal day of my life, in that situation, it affected me a lot.
 It is hard to explain, but there are these experiences – the ones at exactly the right place and the right time.
 They could be as small as a stranger’s words, a line in a book, and a dialogue from a movie or as large as an accident, but these are the ones that change our lives and define who we are.
 This was the one that gave me back my faith in humanity“

 Divurumpola Temple, Nuwara Eliya – Ramayana Places In Sri Lanka